Lucas Gage: Extremist activities

-By 2012, Gage began posting on racist websites, promoting anti-semitic narratives.
+By 2012, Gage began posting on racist websites, promoting antisemitic narratives.

 He joined the National Youth Front (NYF), the youth wing of the American Freedom Party (AFP).
 He ran unsuccessfully for a congressional seat in New Jersey with the AFP in 2014.
 He was disqualified for filing paperwork incorrectly.
 By January 2015, he had become the chairman of NYF, replacing Caleb Shumaker after Shumaker was forced out of the group because of his interracial marriage.
 He resigned later that year after encountering several fundraising challenges and undergoing a name change due to a threatened lawsuit.
 He handed control of the organization to Identity Evropa founder Nathan Damigo.

 On Twitter (later called X), according to the Anti-Defamation League (ADL) Gage "posted repeatedly... about Holocaust denial and 'Jewish supremacy,' promoting long-standing antisemitic tropes".

 In 2023, Gage rebranded himself as a pro-Palestine activist, amassing over a hundred thousand followers on social media for his strongly anti-Israel rhetoric during the Gaza war.
 The ADL identified him as one of five key far right influencers on X who had used the conflict to gain an audience, whose combined follower count increased by over 1070% in the period, Gage reaching over 286,000 in late 2023.

 In June 2024, according to the ADL, Gage attended a far-right rally in Detroit originally organised as the 2024 America First Political Action Conference (AFPAC), organised by white supremacist activist Nick Fuentes, and also attended by Sulaiman Ahmed, an online disinformation influencer, and David Duke, formerly grand wizard of the Ku Klux Klan.